reportable-uk/Reportable/_guidebook/en/raw-en/rights-after-reporting.md

 - How often they’ll provide an update on their investigation

 They must also:
-- Carry out a ‘needs assessment’ to find out what support the victim should get
+- Carry out a **needs assessment** to find out what support the victim should get
-- Ask a victim support organisation to contact the victim within 2 days
+- Ask a **victim support organisation** to contact the victim within **2 days**
 - Ask if the victim wants to write a statement about how the crime has affected him/her.
 This is called a ‘victim personal statement’.
 It can be used later when the court is deciding on a punishment.

-*[Specify how often the police will actually provide an update and when you have the right to follow-up]*

 ## During the police investigation
-The police must update the victim on the progress of their investigation, and tell the victim within 5 days when a suspect is:
+The police must update the victim on the progress of their investigation, and tell the victim within **5 day** when a suspect is:
 - arrested or charged
 - set free or released on bail
-- given a caution, reprimand, final warning, or penalty notice
+- given a police penalty

 When the police have finished their investigation, they can pass the information to the Crown Prosecution Service (CPS) who then decide if there’s enough evidence to take the case to court.

-If the police or the CPS decide to drop the charge, they must notify the victim within 5 days.
+If the police or the CPS decide to drop the charge, they must notify the victim within **5 days**.
 You can ask for a review if you disagree with their decision.

 ## Protecting the victim
 If the victim is harassed or threatened in any way during an investigation or a trial, you should contact the police immediately or advise them to do so.